tavantzo/yii-opauth/README.md

-Opauth for Yii Framework with the use of Composer
+Composer package for Opauth for Yii Framework
 =================================================

 What is Opauth for Yii Framework?